eclipse/cloe/docs/reference/triggers.rst

 .. note::
    All these names and fields are case-sensitive.
 In general, all names and fields should be in ``lower_snake_case``.

+The following fields are available:

+``label`` (optional)
+    A freeform description about what this trigger is about.
+    This is basically a comment.
+It's not required.

+``event`` (required)
+    Event configuration, as described in this document and :doc:`available events <events>`.

+``action`` (required)
+    Action configuration, as described in this document and :doc:`available actions <actions>`.

+``optional`` (optional)
+    Do not abort the simulation if the event or action does not exist.
+    This can be helpful if you want to reusue a trigger list with different configurations.

+``sticky`` (optional)
+    Do not remove the trigger from the event queue after it has run.

+``conceal`` (optional)
+    Hide trigger in history, if the trigger can not affect the outcome of the simulation.
+This is determined through the action.
+    For example, in a software simulation, the realtime factor has no effect on the simulation, and can be modified from the web UI with a slider.
+These inserted triggers have ``conceal`` set so they are not exported in the trigger history.

+``source`` (descriptive)
+    This field is set by Cloe and can be seen in the trigger history file.
+    It specifies where the trigger originated from.
+The following values are possible:

+    ``filesystem``
+        Triggers that originate from the filesystem, such as stack files.

+    ``network``
+        Triggers that originate from the network API, such as JSON data.

+    ``model``
+        Triggers that originate from models, such as a simulator binding.

+    ``trigger``
+        Triggers that originate from triggers themselves, such as the ``insert`` action.

+    ``instance``
+        Triggers that are "reinserted" because they are sticky.

+    It is useful when re-using a trigger history to filter out certain triggers.
+For example, triggers that will anyway be inserted by other parts of the simulation should not be re-inserted from the file.

+``at`` (descriptive)
+    This field is set by Cloe and can be seen in the trigger history file.
+    It specifies the time at which the trigger was executed.

+``since`` (descriptive)
+    This field is set by Cloe and can be seen in the trigger history file.
+    It specifies the time from which the trigger was inserted into the queue.
+    If 0, then it was inserted at simulation start.
+This is especially relevant for triggers that used the ``next`` event.

 Inline Format
 -------------